 Established in 2010, the Harvard Law School Food Law and Policy Clinic (FLPC) addresses the health, environmental, and economic consequences of the laws and policies that govern our food system.
 FLPC strives to increase access to healthy foods, supporting sustainable production and regional food systems, and reduce waste of healthy, wholesome food.
 As the oldest food law clinical program in the United States, the FLPC is a pioneer in the field of food law and policy, and serves as a model for lawyers and law schools entering this field.

 The following four initiatives are an expression of our dedication to resolving the environmental, public health, and economic consequences of our food system:

-Summer interns in the Food Law and Policy Clinic (FLPC) have the unique opportunity to engage in action-based learning to gain a deeper understanding of the complex challenges facing our current food system.
-Interns get hands-on experience conducting legal and policy research for individuals, community groups, and government agencies on a wide range of food law and policy issues, and are challenged to develop creative legal and policy solutions to pressing food issues, applying their knowledge from the law school classroom to real-world situations.
+Summer interns in the Food Law and Policy Clinic have the unique opportunity to engage in action-based learning to gain a deeper understanding of the complex challenges facing our current food system.
+Interns get hands-on experience conducting legal and policy research for individuals, community groups, and government agencies on a wide range of food law and policy issues.
+Interns are also challenged to develop creative legal and policy solutions to pressing food issues, applying their knowledge from the law school classroom to real-world situations.

 Examples of project areas include: providing policy guidance and advocacy trainings to state and local food policy councils; assessing how agricultural legislation could increase economic opportunities for local and sustainable producers; recommending policies to increase access to healthy food and reduce sugar consumption in at the local and state level; identifying and breaking down legal barriers inhibiting small-scale and sustainable food production; drafting state and federal legislation to reduce the amount of wasted food; recommending strategies for reducing global food loss and waste through stronger food donation laws; drafting model legislation to promote better wages for restaurant workers; and identifying policy opportunities to support dignity and equity for food system workers.